Scott Cable, M.S., LMFT

 Anyone that comes into therapy has goals for what he or she wants in life, even if they are initially unable to articulate those goals.
 I want to help my clients understand their goals for our time together and develop a plan to work towards those goals.
 For some people this process will be relatively quick and for others it will be a longer journey.
 One of the most important things for me is helping those I work with understand what they will look like once their goals are realized and recognizing when our work is achieved and finished.
 While we are working together I hope to create a safe space, where we can tackle anything that is creating distress and develop a path to seek relief.

 I completed my Masters Degree in Marriage and Family Therapy from Fuller Theological Seminary in Pasadena, CA. I was trained as a Practicum student and an intern at Fuller Psychological and Family Services, where I worked with children, adolescent, and adult individuals as well as couples and families, and leading groups for 3 years.
 I also interned as a school counselor at Hillsides Education Center, which is a therapeutic day school for 3 years.
 At Hillsides I worked primarily with children and adolescents who struggled to coexist in a public school setting because of a set of emotional, behavioral and psychological issues.
 Once licensed I worked at Pediatric and Adolescent Psychology Associates, typically with children, adolescents, young adults and families.
-I have worked with a range of different issues, including: anxiety, depression, technology addiction, pornography addiction, family and marital distress, problems stemming from ADHD, lack of motivation, absence of direction in life goals, etc.
+I have worked with a range of different issues, including: anxiety, depression, technology and pornography dependencies, family and marital distress, problems stemming from ADHD, lack of motivation, absence of direction in life goals, etc.